kintail/input-widget/examples/README.md

 Elm app that has a more complex model, a tagged union message type, and an explicit `update` function.

-The `Custom` example shows how to define your own input widgets that follow the `a -> Html a` pattern by using a restricted form of the Elm Architecture and the `InputWidget.custom` function.
+The `Custom` example shows how to define your own input widgets by using a restricted form of the Elm Architecture and the `InputWidget.custom` function.
 The `Validation` example shows an alternate way of creating functions of type `a -> Html a` by making clever use of `Html.map`.

 Finally, the `Recursive` example shows how you might build input widgets for recursive data types (in this case, arbitrarily-nested boolean expressions).